-Growing up in the South I was always around the “Confederate Flag” which we also knew as the Battle Flag or Rebel Flag amongst ourselves.
+Growing up in the South I was always around the “Confederate Flag” which we also knew as the Battle Flag or Rebel Flag.
 It was never the official Confederate Flag though, so how and when did it become known as such?

 When the Southern States seceded from the Union starting in late 1860, they formed a Confederate Congress, similar to the Union’s congress.
 In Feb 1861 the Confederate Congress created a “Committee on the Flag and Seal.” which was chaired by William Porcher Miles, to design a flag and seal of the Confederate States of America.
 William T. Thompson was not the “creator” of the Confederate battle flag, but of the Stainless Banner, the second Official Confederate flag, as discussed below.